What is overload compensation?

 All overload assignments for faculty not referenced above must continue to be paid on an FTE basis.

-Non-Instructional Employees Teaching a Class
+Non-Instructional Employees Teaching a Class (Officers of Administration)

 Teaching regular on-campus classes is allowable for overload compensation under only extraordinary or emergency circumstances.
 Regular teaching should be included in an employee’s 100% FTE.